Granadilla

 GRANADILLA’S ENGINEERING SOLUTION:

 Engineering Brigaders began designing a water system in Granadilla in July 2014.
-Throughout the following months, Global Brigades worked with community members to locate a viable source near the community, test the quantity and quality of the water at the source, measure approximately 6,600 meters of the future water system, place stakes at 100 meter intervals to mark the future system, and plan 104 household connections to the system.
+Throughout the following months, Global Brigades worked with community members to locate a viable source near the community, test the quantity and quality of the water at the source, measure approximately 6,600 meters of the future water system, place stakes at 100-meter intervals to mark the future system and plan 104 household connections to the system.

-To ensure the sustainability of the project, Global Brigades worked very closely with the Water Council throughout the design process in order to locate the nearest water sources to the community, speak with family members from each house, conduct soil tests, and more.
-The Water Council has also been trained on their responsibilities beyond just implementing the water project, and has been charged with tasks such as managing the system’s budget, overseeing plumbers to maintain the system, and sustaining the project long term.
-Their patience, dedication, and commitment to bringing access to clean water has helped facilitate this design process tremendously and will continue the sustainability of the design and water project in Granadilla.
+To ensure the sustainability of the project, Global Brigades worked very closely with the Water Council throughout the design process to locate the nearest water sources to the community, speak with family members from each house, conduct soil tests, and more.
+The Water Council has also been trained on their responsibilities beyond just implementing the water project and has been charged with tasks such as managing the system’s budget, overseeing plumbers to maintain the system, and sustaining the project long term.
+Their patience, dedication, and commitment to bringing access to clean water have helped facilitate this design process tremendously and will continue the sustainability of the design and water project in Granadilla.

-VOLUNTEERS IN GRANADILLA:
+ENGINEERING VOLUNTEERS IN GRANADILLA:

 Chapter Date # Of Volunteers